-A PDN member recently sent Rob Pincus a link to a video to review and give his thoughts on.
+A PDN member recently sent Rob Pincus a link to a video to review and share his thoughts.
 Did the actions of the good guy as he attempted to stop an armed robbery of a convenience store actually put himself and others in more danger?

 Rob’s first point is that as soon as a weapon is being waved around threatening people, everyone in the vicinity is in danger.
 The question is, are the good guy’s actions reducing the danger?
 Rob wouldn’t say this man creates a more dangerous situation, but his actions are not optimal.